Because it's unlike other financial asset classes, venture capital is often misunderstood by newcomers.

 “The power law becomes visible when you follow the money: in venture capital, where investors try to profit from exponential growth in early-stage companies, a few companies attain exponentially greater value than all others. […] We don’t live in a normal world, we live under a power law.”

 All of this implies that investors looking to succeed in the venture capital space must internalize the concepts and implications of the power law.
-Whether it is empirically and mathematically correct that the VC industry’s returns are distributed according to a power law is perhaps still a question, but conceptually, it is very clear that the venture capital space is very much an “outlier-driven” industry.
+Whether it is empirically and mathematically correct that venture capital returns are distributed according to a power law is perhaps still a question, but conceptually, it is very clear that the venture capital space is very much an “outlier-driven” industry.

-Not only this, but once one has internalized the concepts underlying the power law, one then needs to think about how to tactically use this to one’s advantage.
-The concepts we’ve outlined above regarding the number of at-bats and the importance of follow-ons are some of the more important ways one can do it.
+Not only this, but once we have internalized the concepts underlying the power law, we then need to think about how to tactically use this to an advantage.
+The concepts outlined above regarding the number of at-bats and the importance of follow-ons are some of the more important ways to seize upon it.

 Understanding the Basics

 Venture capital funds raise money from investors (Limited Partners) in pools of capital and then invest this in companies that are typically either new or in the initial expansion phases of their lifecycle.
 Venture Capital funds typically take minority stakes and look to help their investments grow and succeed.

 What is a seed stage company?

 Whilst the definition of seed stage is subjective, generally it refers to the stage when a company has just been established but it has yet to make revenues or only makes very minimal revenues.
 Seed stage is usually the stage in which the company is still trying to find product-market fit.